Specialty Pharmacy Requirements for Certain Specialty Medications (Commercial Plans – not applicable to UnitedHealthcare West)

 We may deny, in whole or in part, any claim from the use of non-participating specialty pharmacy providers, wholesalers, or direct purchase from the manufacturers by you or any other health care professional without prior approval from us.
-You may also be subject to other administrative actions as provided in your agreement with us.
+You may also be subject to other administrative actions as provided in your Agreement.

 Please contact your local UnitedHealthcare Network Manager if you have any questions.